 If you’re in need of a small, portable fire starter, the Gerber Bear Grylls Fire Starter is a compact rod and striker.
 The ferrocerium rod and metal striker fit into a small storage compartment (just less than five inches) that has enough space to also hold tinder.
 Both handles are sturdy enough to provide a solid grip even with larger hands.
 The tool has been tested to provide a spark for more than 8000 strikes.
 The kit also comes with a lanyard, emergency whistle, and a pocket survival guide.

 Coghlans 12-Pack of waterproof fire sticks is ideal for starting fires in your fireplace, lighting up a grill and using outdoors.
-They are non-toxic, have no odor and are a safe addition to your emergency backpacking kit.
 These lightweight sticks are not individually wrapped, so store them in a watertight bag if you are taking them into the great outdoors.

 For an alternative to matches and strikers, use the all-metal Zippo Matte Lighter.
 The classic lighter is windproof and is available in a variety of matte colors that scratch less and show fewer fingerprints than their glossy counterparts.
 We recommend choosing a bright one in case you drop it in the woods.
 Colors include black, cream, green, yellow, blue, orange, pink, red, royal blue, and white.
 The compact lighter is 2.25 inches high, 1.5 inches wide, and .5 inches thick and the fluid is sold separately so be sure to stock up before your caught without it.

 Best for Emergencies: Zippo Emergency Fire Starter